Safety doors failed in NYC high-rise fire that killed 17

 A spokeswoman for the ownership group, Kelly Magee, said that maintenance staff in July fixed the lock on the front door of the apartment in which the fire started and, while doing that repair, checked that the apartment’s self-closing door was working.
 No issues were reported with the door after that point, Magee said.

-Magee said residents smoking in the stairwells sometimes tripped the fire alarms, and property managers had been working with them to address the problem.
+Residents smoking in the stairwells sometimes tripped the fire alarms, and property managers had been working with them to address the problem, Magee said.
 She said the alarms appeared to work properly on Sunday.

-She said the tower was required by building codes to have sprinklers only in its trash compactor and laundry room because it has concrete ceilings and floors.
+The tower was required by building codes to have sprinklers only in its trash compactor and laundry room because it has concrete ceilings and floors, she said.

-Cambia Property Group is one of three firms in the ownership group that purchased the building in 2020 as part of $166 million purchase of eight affordable housing buildings in the borough.
-One of Cambia’s founders, Rick Gropper, served on Adams’ transition team, advising him on housing.
+Camber Property Group is one of three firms in the ownership group that purchased the building in 2020 as part of $166 million purchase of eight affordable housing buildings in the borough.
+One of Camber’s founders, Rick Gropper, served on Adams’ transition team, advising him on housing.
 He contributed to a dozen politicians in the past few elections, including $400 to Adams’ campaign last year.

 New York City has been slow to require sprinklers for older apartment buildings, passing laws to mandate them in high-rise office towers after 9/11 but punting in recent years on a bill that would require such measures in residential buildings.